nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS_SUSE_BASED_OS.md

 grep ERROR *
 ```
 If ```grep``` commands return empty, you are ready to run **LRSDAY** tutorial from the manual!</br>
 **NOTE**: some software may return compilation errors that are not fatal.
-Only running the pipeline we can understand if it is necessary to look back at the installation of the software.
+Only running the pipeline we can understand if it is necessary to repeat/correct the installation of the software.

 ——